pegasuswerbeagentur/typo3-docker-boilerplate/README.md

 - import database from backup/database/db.sql

 ### make zip-project:
-- create zip file of the project and save it to backup/files/project.zip
+- create zip file of the project and save it to backup/files/project.zip while maintaining symlinks
-- maintains symlinks